ZavalichiR/audio-router/README.md

 ### Complete Example

 ```
-!start_broadcast 'Company Meeting' 10
+# Open the control panel to create broadcasts
+!control_panel

-# Creates a meeting setup with 10 listener channels, visible to everyone
+# Create a company meeting with 10 listener channels

-!start_broadcast 'VIP Session' 5 --role 'Premium Members'
+# Use the control panel to set up "Company Meeting" with 10 listeners

-# Creates a session with 5 listener channels, only visible to Premium Members role
+# Create a VIP session with 5 listener channels
+# Use the control panel to set up "VIP Session" with 5 listeners and custom role

 # Presenter joins "Speaker" channel (requires Speaker role)
-# Audience joins "Channel-1", "Channel-2", etc. (no role required)
+# Audience joins "Channel-1", "Channel-2", etc. (open to everyone or custom role)

-!stop_broadcast
+# Stop broadcasts using the control panel
-# Stops audio routing and removes all channels
+# Use the control panel to stop broadcasts and clean up channels
 ```

 ## 📋 Commands Reference